openrocket/openrocket.github.io/packages.md

 and run it
 `./OpenRocket-{{site.current_version}}.AppImage`
 <a class="btn btn-primary btn-lg" href="https://github.com/openrocket/openrocket/releases/download/release-{{site.current_version}}/OpenRocket-{{site.current_version}}.AppImage" role="button">Download OpenRocket-{{site.current_version}}.AppImage</a>

 ## Windows
 The Windows package is a Windows installer.
 Download it and double click on the icon to start the installation process.
+The application uses a standard installer, but it doesn't (at present) provide a shortcut on the desktop or the start menu.
+After installing, the actual executable file for the application is installed into your user/AppData/Local/OpenRocket folder.
+So you can go in there, right click the "OpenRocket.exe" file, and create a shortcut, pin it to the taskbar and/or pin it in the start menu.
 <a class="btn btn-primary btn-lg" href="https://github.com/openrocket/openrocket/releases/download/release-{{site.current_version}}/OpenRocket-{{site.current_version}}.exe" role="button">Download OpenRocket-{{site.current_version}}.exe</a>

 ## .jar File